Home > About Us > FAQ

 How can I obtain a copy of the prospectus and SAI?

-Both documents can be downloaded from our website's prospectus page.
-You can also receive a printed copy of the prospectus and/or SAI via regular mail by calling Shareholder Services toll free at 1.888.884.2675, option 2.
-Shareholders may also sign up for e-delivery to receive these documents electronically.
-To learn more about e-delivery, please visit the sign-up page.
+Both documents can be downloaded from our website's Prospectuses & Reports page.
+You can also receive a printed copy of the prospectus and/or SAI via regular mail by calling Shareholder Services toll free at 1.888.884.2675.

 How can I get a copy of the annual and semi-annual reports?

 You may review and print a copy of these reports from our website by visiting our Prospectuses & Reports page.
-You can also call Shareholder Services toll free at 1.888.884.2675, option 2, to have them sent to you via U.S. mail.
-Shareholders may also sign up for e-delivery to receive these documents electronically.
-To learn more about e-delivery, please visit the sign-up page.
+You can also call Shareholder Services toll free at 1.888.884.2675 to have them sent to you via U.S. mail.

 Distributions